nkear003/sox-cli/README.md

 To install and use this CLI tool, follow these steps:

+1. Choose a directory where you want to store the application, and go to that directory
-1. Clone the repository to your local machine:
+2. Clone the repository to your local machine:

     ```shell
     git clone https://github.com/nkear003/sox-cli
     ```

-2. Change into the cloned directory:
+3. Change into the cloned directory:

     ```shell
     cd sox-cli
     ```

-3. Make the script executable
+4. Make the script executable

     ```shell
     chmod +x sox-cli
     ```

-4. Create a symbolic link to the tool in the `/usr/local/bin` directory:
+5. Create a symbolic link to the tool in the `/usr/local/bin` directory:

     ```shell
     # -f option will replace the link, if it already exists, in case you move the CLI